 A teaspoon of sugar has four carbs, so it seems logical to turn to a non-calorie sweetener when you cut sugar out of your low-carb or keto diet.

 While it is true that the popular sugar substitutes on the market contain few if any calories or carbs, they don’t make your break away from sugar any easier.

-According to this study, the reward we experience when we eat a pleasurable food is two-fold with both a sensory and postingestive component.
+According to this study, the reward we experience when we eat pleasurable food is two-fold with both a sensory and post ingestive component.
 (1)

-- The sensory branch is that mental craving side of food that gives us the desire to eat things that taste good.
+- The sensory branch is the mental craving side of food that gives us the desire to eat things that taste good.

-The intense sweetness that you get from non-caloric sweeteners light up your brain making you feel as if you’ve cheated the system by getting the sensory sugar high without the calories.
+The intense sweetness that you get from non-caloric sweeteners lights up your brain making you feel as if you’ve cheated the system by getting the sensory sugar high without the calories.

 Your brain tells you, “This stuff is great…give me some more!”, but your body gets no nutritional reward to interrupt that message.
 The end result is no relief from cravings.

 The study goes on to say that “artificial sweeteners, precisely because they are sweet, encourage sugar craving and sugar dependence.
 Repeated exposure trains flavor preference.
 A strong correlation exists between a person’s customary intake of a flavor and his preferred intensity for that flavor.”